MatthijsKamstra/hxexterns/howto.md

 ```

-This way you have more controle over the path.
+This way you have more control over the path.
 Plus you can use paths with all caps.

 Normally is that not possible with Haxe: a package with caps